Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### l.
 Secured Stock Room

-Secured Stock Room is 29,98m² and is designed to fit 3 persons.
+Secured Stock Room is 29,98m² and is designed to fit 3 people.

 Secured Stock Room have to contain:
 - 30 Shelves